bozeklab/ProtoMIL/README.md

-This code package implements the Prototypical Multiple Instance Learning Network (ProtoMIL) by Dawid Rymarczyk, Aneta Kaczyńska, Jarosław Kraus, Adam Pardyl and Bartosz Zieliński.
+This code package implements the Prototypical Multiple Instance Learning Network (ProtoMIL) by Dawid Rymarczyk, Aneta Kaczyńska, Jarosław Kraus, Adam Pardyl, Mark Skomorowski and Bartosz Zieliński.

 This package includes code developped by authors of the paper "This Looks Like That: Deep Learning for Interpretable Image Recognition" - Chaofan Chen* (Duke University), Oscar Li* (Duke University),Chaofan Tao (Duke University),